What your fitness business should do in 2022.

 Sit down for a few minutes and come up with your own resolutions that suit your situation.
 If you feel like sharing your resolutions in the comments section please do so.
 There’s nothing to make a goal concrete like telling it to the world.
 We welcome any such announcement here without judgment (but we might hold you to it).

-2014 will mark the sixth year since I started programing Gym Insight’s software and we’re still growing and going strong.
+2022 will mark the 14th year since I started programing Gym Insight’s software and we’re still growing and going strong.
 Every year has brought us a new iteration of success and challenges that we would have never believe we could master before we started.
 The gym management business has been good to us, and the software business even better.
 We really enjoy having a chance to share our success,and I personally have enjoyed the interactions that were brought about by this blog.

 My most strident resolution for the year is to get to the next level of connection with our readers, clients, and peers.
 Everyone who reads this is welcome to join us in the journey.